kasarama/Visma.Timelogger.Server/README.md

 Server - `dotnet restore` - to restore nuget packages, `dotnet build` - to build the solution, `cd Visma.Timelogger.Api && dotnet run` - starts a server on http://localhost:5105.
 You can download Visual Studio Code.
 The project was tested on Windows 10.

-The server solution contains an API with both a basic Entity Framework in memory context that acts as a database and SqlServer.
+The server solution contains an API with both a basic Entity Framework in-memory context that acts as a database and  the SqlServer.
 You can switch between them in [PersistenceServiceRegistration](https://github.com/kasarama/Visma.Timelogger.Server/blob/b8209677d9e75aca6e7db0700b1ff3e447458d99/Visma.Timelogger.Infrastructure/PersistenceServiceRegistration.cs#L13).

 To run SqlServer run `docker-compose up -d`.
 It will start SqlServer at port 14433 and RabbitMQ on its default ports (15672).